NhiLa/msse642/assignments/vibe-coding-assignments/vibe-coding-1.md

 - Developers assume attackers won't guess or enumerate IDs.
 - Authorization checks are added as an afterthought rather than designed in from the start.
-- Role and ownership checks exist on the front end (a button is hidden) but not on the back end (the API still responds to direct requests).

 ### Real-world incident